 - Condensed cytoplasm with pyknotic nuclei also called acidophilic bodies.

 Clinical Features of Viral Hepatitis

-- Arthritis and urticaria is common with hepatitis B and is probably due to circulating immune complexes
+- Arthritis and urticaria are common with hepatitis B and is probably due to circulating immune complexes.

 Lab Studies in Viral Hepatitis